 A conformity assessment procedure in accordance with MDR is required for the authorisation of Medical Devices in the higher Risk Classes (Is, Im, Ir, IIa, IIb, III).
 This includes certification by a Notified Body, which will assess both the Technical Documentation and your Quality Management System.

-While certification according to EN ISO 13485 is not legally required for CE Marking, it provides a globally recognized framework and is often expected by European Notified Bodies and international partners and is strongly recommended.
+While certification according to EN ISO 13485 is not legally required for CE Certification, it provides a globally recognized framework and is often expected by European Notified Bodies and international partners and is strongly recommended.
 Many manufacturers benefit from aligning their Quality Systems with ISO 13485, even if it is not mandatory for EU Market Approval.

-For this purpose, a Medical Device Master File (DEVICE MASTER FILE) must be created for each product.
+For each product a Medical Device Master File (DEVICE MASTER FILE) must be created for each product.
 Manufacturers and the products must be registered with the European database on medical devices (EUDAMED) and with the German Medical Devices Information and Database System (DMIDS).
 A risk management file according to the requirements and the fulfillment of the essential safety of EN ISO 14971 and performance requirements (MDR, Annex I) are part of the basic procedure for every Medical Device (including Class I Medical Devices).

 The extent to which further “Harmonized” Standards need to be considered can be found in the list of “Harmonized Standards” for the 2017/745 legislation, which is always up-to-date on the EU server.